Davoudr/project-bootcamp-cooche/README.md

       };

 \*base64 ---> if pic-value is base64-binary (true) or not and is a url (false) // this key won't save in user-colleciton in db ; this key is included in order to clarifying for BE if pic-value is url or base64 (if it should be converted to url or not)

 ---

+-      /user/sign-in ----> POST ---> req.body  {
+               email: "",
+               password: "",
+responses:

+      -"There is no user associated with this E-mail address!"

+      -"Wrong password has been inserted!"

+      -"User has been found successfully!", user: userObjFE,

+---